Pipeline Build

 Pipeline operators must notify federal regulators of their plans to build new or expand existing pipelines.

-There are two general types of energy pipelines – liquid petroleum pipelines and natural gas pipelines.
+There are two general types of energy pipelines – liquid energy pipelines and gas pipelines.

-The U.S. pipeline network is a highly-integrated transmission and distribution grid that can transport crude oil, petroleum products and natural gas to and from nearly any location in the lower 48 states and Alaska.
-There are more than 2.5 million miles of natural gas pipelines and 218,000 miles of liquids pipelines in the United States.
+The U.S. pipeline network is a highly integrated transmission and distribution grid that can transport energy products to and from nearly any location in the lower 48 states and Alaska.
+There are more than 2.6 million miles of natural gas pipelines and roughly 230,000 miles of liquids pipelines in the United States.
+Despite significant increases in both pipeline mileage and barrels delivered from 2016 to 2022, total incidents as well as those incidents impacting people and the environment have fallen.

-Within the liquid petroleum pipeline network, there are crude oil lines and refined product lines.
-Crude oil pipelines are subdivided in to gathering lines and transmission lines.
+Within the liquid pipeline network, pipes may transport crude oil, carbon dioxide, natural gas liquids, and refined products.
+Crude oil pipelines are subdivided into gathering lines and transmission lines.

-Cross-country crude oil transmission pipelines (or trunk lines) are larger (usually 12 to 24 inches in diameter) and transport crude oil from producing areas (the wellhead) to refineries.
-There are approximately 80,000 miles of crude oil system lines in the United States that connect regional markets.
-There are also a few very large trunk lines in the United State like the Trans-Alaska Pipeline System, which is 48 inches in diameter.
+Cross-country crude oil transmission pipelines (or trunk lines) are larger (usually 12 to 24 inches in diameter) and transport crude oil from producing areas to refineries.
+There are approximately 84,000 miles of crude oil system lines in the United States that connect regional markets.
+There are also a few very large trunk lines in the United States like the Trans-Alaska Pipeline System, which is 48 inches in diameter.

 Product pipelines deliver petroleum products to large fuel terminals with storage tanks that are then loaded into tanker trucks.
 Trucks cover the last few miles to make local deliveries to gas stations and homes.
 Major industries, airports and electrical power generation plants are supplied with refined products directly by pipelines.